Licensing Guides

 HVAC Specific Requirements: EPA Certification

-Everywhere throughout the country, including Kentucky, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
+Throughout the country, including in Kentucky, federal-level EPA regulations under Section 608 of the Clean Air Act require that technicians who maintain, service, repair, or dispose of equipment that could release refrigerants into the atmosphere must be certified.
 EPA Section 608 HVAC Certification is required for any professional who conducts refrigerant line-pressure tests or handles or adds refrigerant to existing air conditioning systems.

 Type I – for servicing small appliances containing five pounds of refrigerant or less.